cloud66/help-old/_posts/how-to/1936-09-26-symlink-folders.md

 mkdir -p $STACK_BASE/shared/uploads
 chown nginx:app_writers $STACK_BASE/shared/uploads
+rm -rf $STACK_PATH/uploads
 ln -nsf $STACK_BASE/shared/uploads $STACK_PATH/uploads
 {% endhighlight %}

+The reason we are doing _rm -rf_ on the _$STACK_PATH/uploads_ directory is due to the way that the _ln_ command works.
+When you issue the _ln_ command, it places a link to the source directory inside the target directory, so we have to remove the directory before creating the symbolic link.

 The deploy hook would look like this:

 {% highlight yaml %}